Jodosoft/Libraries/README.md

 ### 7.1.
 Random variants <br id="primitives-random-variants" />

-Provides a specification for randomly generating objects based on variants (categories).
+Provides a specification for randomly generating objects based on variants (described below).
 This feature is used extensively by the Jodosoft test libraries to ensure that tests cover a variety of scenarios.
 Although the exact definition of each variant is left to the implementor, the following table serves as a guide:

 <table>
     <tr>